OFCLeoS/unity-features-showcase/PlayerLocomotion/README.md

 **Status**: **`Finished (Requires Update)`**

 # Overview
-A system that allows a Player to control a game character.
+A system that allows a Player to control an in-game character.

 # Notes
 **Known Issues:**